sharmer156/IBM-MAX-Image-Caption-Generator/README.md

 ```
 $ git clone https://github.com/IBM/MAX-Image-Caption-Generator.git
 $ cd MAX-Image-Caption-Generator
-docker build -t max-im2txt  .                //max-im2txt  .两个空格不可少
+docker build -t max-im2txt  .                //max-im2txt  .
-docker run -it -p 5000:5000 max-im2txt       //BUG:does not exist or no pull access.需要
+docker run -it -p 5000:5000 max-im2txt       //BUG:does not exist or no pull access.
 docker build -t max-image-caption-generator .
 docker run -it -p 5000:5000 max-image-caption-generator //WARNING: Do not use the development server in a production environment.